sstuqtd/editor-framework/docs/packages/create-your-package.md

 # Creating a Package

-Editor Framework loads packages before App runs.
+Editor-Framework loads packages before App runs.
 By default it loads packages from `editor-framework://builtin/` and `~/.{app-name}/packages/`.

 You can customize the location it loads packages from through the `Editor.registerPackagePath` method in your `App.init` function.